LBHackney-IT/Data-Platform/README.md

    This will initialize terraform using the AWS profile `hackney-dataplatform-development`.
 Before you run, ensure:
    - You remove _hackney-dataplatform-development_ aws credentials if they exist in your AWS credentials file
    - You remove the _.terraform_ directory, and the _.terraform.lock.hcl_ file if they exist in the project's terraform directory

-Setup Terraform formatting local commit hook

-1. Configure you local commit hooks directory by running the following command from the base of the repository: `git config core.hooksPath ./.github/hooks`

 #### Terraform commands